Captian-obvious/PyEXE/README.md

 <ul>
     <li>Built-in to PyOS Linux.</li>
     <li>Versatile and Lightweight</li>
-    <li>Can generate executables from python scripts with the -build parameter</li>
+    <li>Can generate executables from python scripts with the --build parameter</li>
     <li>Simple to use, just drop a .py file onto the desktop of PyOS Linux and PyEXE will run it like a program.</li>
 </ul>